 If you have a class or an exam for another course which is to be given at the same time as a scheduled exam, you must notify your instructor (not your TA) by e-mail within two weeks of the start of classes.
 Your e-mail must include your COMPLETE CLASS AND EXAM SCHEDULE FOR THE DAY OF THE CONFLICT.
 In those cases of an acceptable exam conflict, arrangements will be made for you to take the exam at an alternate time.
+In almost all instances, the alternate time will be your scheduled class time.
 Note that if such an arrangement has been made and you fail to attend the exam at the arranged time, you will receive a grade of zero for the exam.
 If your schedule changes such that you no longer have a "conflict" with the regularly scheduled exam, you should notify your instructor by e-mail as soon as possible.